 Renaissance STAR 360 Reading, Math, and Literacy Testing Assessment are designed to help teachers assess scholars quickly, accurately, and efficiently.
 It provides teachers with reliable and valid data instantly so that they can target instruction, monitor progress, provide scholars with the most, materials, and intervene with at-risk students.
-CSA will be able to real-time data from STAR to make decisions about curriculum, use assessments, and instruction at the classroom, school and district levels.
+CSA will be able to real-time data from STAR to make decisions use about curriculum, assessments, and instruction at the classroom, school and district levels.
 It will measure student achievement in the areas: Early Literacy Enterprise which assesses early literacy and early numeracy skills, Reading skills (grades k-12), Math skills.
-Renaissance STAR 360 Reading, Math, and Literacy Testing assessments include skills-based test items, the Core Progress learning progressions for instructional planning, and in-depth reports.
-It is also a proven assessment.
+Renaissance STAR 360 Reading, Math, and Literacy Testing assessments include skills-based test items, the Core Progress learning progressions for instructional planning, and in-depth reports. Ιt is also a proven assessment.
 For example, St. Pauls Catholic elementary school in New York City after one year of using the assessment, test scores with math quadrupled.
-The STAR assessments measure scholar's achievement in four areas: STAR Early Literacy Enterprise assesses early literacy and early numeracy skills (grades pre- k-3); STAR Reading
+The STAR assessments measure scholar's achievement in four areas: STAR Early Literacy Enterprise assesses early literacy and early numeracy skills (grades pre- k-3); STAR Reading policy that the school's requirements for promotion to be evaluated by each grade level teacher along with the schools' director reflecting a culture of rigor and high achievement opportunities for all.
+These requirements will be communicated to parents and scholars throughout the academic year.